 Graduates may have the opportunity to work within an Alliance, with either the Rail Systems Alliance, Rail Infrastructure Alliance or Ballarat Line Upgrade Alliance.
 Alliance contracting is a collaborative procurement method used to deliver complex projects.
 RPV embeds its staff members, along with its contractors and rail operators (e.g. MTM) to form an Alliance.
 As a graduate working in an Alliance, you will be exposed to a variety of different tasks depending on the project life cycle and function that can include both site and office based roles.
 On-site roles will provide exposure to the front-face of rail project delivery, where graduates may work alongside top tier contractors.

 Graduates will be employed on a two-year fixed term contract at a VPS3 grade with a salary of $75,427 (including superannuation).
 The current VPS Enterprise Agreement provides for automatic increases in salary to be applied on 1 July and 1 January each year to an annual aggregate of 3.25 per cent.
-Any such provisions in the new VPS Enterprise Agreement (due to commence in 2020) will be applied to all graduate roles.
+Any such provisions in the new VPS Enterprise Agreement will be applied to all graduate roles.
 In addition, at the end of the first 12 months of the Graduate Program, graduates will be assessed for a progression payment of approximately $1,400.